 Stay at least one night to enjoy this place without being in a rush.
 We spent two nights here and went twice to Cathedral Beach.
 This place is too stunning to be in a hurry.
 We enjoyed walking along the beach in both directions, watching the incoming tide.
 There are more scenic beaches around where we also had a closer look too.

 Location and Tips

-Official name; Praia de Augas Santas, which means the Beach of the Holy Waters but much better known as Praia das Catedrais or Cathedral Beach.
+Official name; Praia de Augas Santas, which means the Beach of the Holy Waters but is much better known as Praia das Catedrais or Cathedral Beach.
 The rugged beach scenery is truly an unforgettable place in the north of Galicia, a 15 minutes drive from Ribadeo.

 Walking along the beach between the huge rock formations is terrific at low tide.
 You never know what comes next.
 After exploring the beach, wait at the shore to watch the tides coming in with enormous power, and the beach disappears again.
 Mother nature at its best!

 The staircase is leading down to Cathedral Beach but inaccessible at low tide.